streamich/node-multicore/README.md

 Parallel programming for Node.js made easy.
 Make any CommonJs or ESM module run in a thread pool.

-- __Global thread pool:__ Node Multicore is designed to be a global shared thread pool for all compute intensive NPM packages.
+- __Global thread pool:__ designed to be a shared thread pool for all NPM packages.
 - __Custom threads pools:__ create a custom thread pool, if you need to.
 - __Instant start__: dynamic thread pool starts with 0 threads and scales up to the number of CPU cores as the load increases.